fbpx

 Hringiða 2022 - group photo of the teams

-Hringiða formally began on April 25, and participants were invited to the premises Klak – Icelandic Startups in Gróska where the project managers of Vortex reviewed the eight-week schedule of the accelerator.
-Kolfinna Kristínardóttir, one of the people who manages the project on behalf of Klak, detailed all the main points, and participation was formally sealed by agreements.
+Hringiða officially started on April 25, and the participants were invited to Klak - Icelandic Startups' in-house meeting in Gróska, where Hringiða's project managers reviewed the accelerator's eight-week program.
+Kolfinna Kristínardóttir, one of the people who manages the project on behalf of Klak, explained in detail all the main points and the participation was officially sealed with contracts.

 Agility Power

-"Agility Power enables large-scale electricity users by automating load planning and best bidding inn to market with system services.
-The company thus improves the utilisation of energy resources, reduces power shortages and increases the competitiveness of the electricity market."
+"Snerpa Power activates large electricity users by automating load planning and the best offer generation inn on the market with system services.
+The company thus improves the utilization of energy resources, reduces power shortages and increases the competitiveness of the electricity market."

-"Imagine a world without trash.
-At Plogg-In, we want to encourage increased environmental awareness.
+"Imagine the world without trash.
+At Plogg-In we want to encourage increased environmental awareness.
 With better IT tools and stronger communication systems, we can make the whole map green!."

 GreenBytes

-"Reduce food waste and increase profits with GreenBytes – a restaurant planning tool that utilizes artificial intelligence to tell upcoming sales and make recommendations about what a restaurant should be ordering in for the coming days.""
+"Reduce food waste and increase profits with GreenBytes – a restaurant planning tool that uses artificial intelligence to predict upcoming sales and make recommendations on what a restaurant should be ordering for the coming days."

 Sidewind

-"Sidewind aims to produce wind turbines placed in open containers.
-The wind turbine containers can use the side wind that would otherwise go to waste at sea for electricity generation for cargo ships."
+"Sidewind aims to produce wind turbines installed in open containers.
+The wind turbine containers can use the side wind, which would otherwise be wasted at sea, to generate electricity for cargo ships."

-"Álvit ehf. is developing a new environmentally friendly collar hall for electrolytic container smelters and in the process of developing an environmentally friendly successor to carbon tar steak, while carbon tar biscuits emit carcinogens during heating.'
+"Álvit ehf. is developing a new environmentally friendly collar for aluminum electrolysis vessels and in the process developing an environmentally friendly successor to coal tar pitch, which releases carcinogenic substances when heated."

 e1

-"e1 is airbnb for electric car charging stations.
-With the e1 app or key, electric car owners should have access to all charging stations that can be either owned by individuals, landlords, companies or organizations."
+"e1 is the Airbnb for electric car charging stations.
+With the e1 app or the key, electric car owners should have access to all charging stations that may be owned by individuals, housemates, companies or institutions."

-"Ýmir Technologies specializes in developing and producing solutions that put waste into value.
-This is based on patented processes that put profitable sustainability and affordable compliance at the forefront."
+"Various Technologies specializes in developing and producing solutions that turn waste into value.
+This is based on patented processes that prioritize profitable sustainability and compliance at an affordable price."

-Management of the accelerator is in the hands Klak who has for many years provided assistance in the development of business ideas and brought together a group of stakeholders with value creation as a guiding principle.
-This is the first time Iceland have participated in the LIFE programme, so Klak in close collaboration with Inspiralia from Spain who are experts in European scholarships.
+The accelerator is managed by Klak, who for many years has provided assistance in the development of business ideas and brought together a group of stakeholders with value creation as a guiding principle.
+This is the first time that Iceland participates in the LIFE program, and therefore Klak will be closely cooperating with Inspiralia from Spain, who are experts in European grants.